acceleratescience/resource-hub/docs/training.md

 -   [__Click Here to Login to Pods__](https://pods.acceleratescience.co.uk/)<br>`NEWCOMER`

     ---
-    This platform was built with aws, runpod, github, jupyter, and coder.
+    We will be trialling this platform during some of our sessions.
 Ask a member of the MLE team for your username and password.
-Yes, the link is a placeholder for now.

 </div>